Drainage Problems Common to Sydney

 Shannon undertook a project to resolve inflow of storm water to the underside of our house to prevent property damage, a full two-week job.
 Shannon was prepared to take on work that others may have declined in search of ‘easy work’.
 Shannon was always very easy to deal with and always did his best to work in with his client’s needs.
 He certainly appeared to gain genuine satisfaction from helping his clients to solve their problems.
 He was very capable and professional in the way he went about his work and he achieved a very successful outcome for the project.
 He cleaned up the site at the end of each day and cleaned up extensively at the end of the job.
 I would highly recommend Shannon to others seeking his specialised and professional services.

+This is a question I get asked all the time.
 One of the things that you need to keep in mind is that the rock shelf varies under the ground and under the house or building.
 So water can pool in some areas under the house and only when it has reached a overflow level like the top lip of a fish pond will it flow over and on to the next under ground and under the house catchment area.
-Therefore it will just stay soaking the ground where it is not welcome.
-This pooling water whether seen or unseen will cause water damage and mould to grow if not rectified.
+Therefore it will just stay soaking in the ground where it is not welcome.
+This pooling water under the house or slab whether seen or unseen will cause water damage and mould to grow if not rectified.

 My customers have been reporting to me with great satisfaction that their pumps are kicking in 2-3 times a day.
 This actually means they are removing from under their house or in most case from outside of their house before it can make it under around 150 litres per day.
 This is not rain water but subsoil water only.
 Water that is running beneath the surface moving undetected.
 This is then allowing the water under the house to dry out and even drain from under the house back to our system outside.